nicksnyder/docs/README.md

 ### Trust the author by default

 As a reviewer, you don't know all the tradeoffs that author took into account when making their change.
 Assume there are reasons.
 It is ok to ask what those reasons are.
-If you disagree with those reasons, remember to [choose your battles](#Choose-your-battles) and [don't spend too much time on disagreeing](Don't-spend-more-time-discussing-something-than-it-would-take-to-fix)
+If you disagree with those reasons, remember to [choose your battles](#Choose-your-battles) and [don't spend too much time disagreeing](Don't-spend-more-time-discussing-something-than-it-would-take-to-fix).

 ### Choose your battles